 I am a semi professional singer based in Yorkshire.
 Using my skills from performing in musical theatre, since 1996, I've sung at weddings, funerals, special occasions and provided entertainment to the care industry.
 In 2011, I created my business "Motivational Music" with a specific objective of encouraging the elderly to get involved, make music, sing, move and have lots of fun.
-My latest business "Singing for the Soul" is an individual, bespoke service, providing live singing for funerals, memorial ceremonies and at the scattering and internment of ashes ceremonies.

 Like me, I’m sure you’re thinking of Christmas past and remembering all those family members, friends and acquaintances we’ve not seen this year due to the Covid restrictions.
 How I’ve missed each one of them and especially my lovely friends in the care homes.
 It is with a deep sadness that I reflect on the Christmas carols we’ve not sung together in 2020.

 So, with all that in mind, here I am singing to each and everyone of you, “Have Yourself A Merry Little Christmas.”

 I know it’s going to be a very different one but remember, when everything else is taken away, the only constant is yourself.
 So, just like the shepherds, angels and wise men, look for the star that shines brightly in your life and gives you hope.
 Keep following it and trust in a brighter tomorrow.